igeorge0902/Gateway/WildFly/WildFly_simple-service-webapp/README.md

 Feature set:
 - it checks the active user sessions in the /login context
-- it serves the images from a given directory, that you have to set up for yourself

 Build from Eclipse:
 - import as Maven project